 Niigata: Japan’s favorite rice cultivator

 Rice is a staple of the Japanese diet.
-It is also used to make various products, such as the Japanese rice wine sake.
+It is also used to make various products, such as the Japanese rice wine, sake.
 Niigata, a large producer of traditional Japanese alcohol, is said to be home to the best rice in Japan.
 With the aid of the fertile soil of the Echigo Plains, the snow-melt from the mountains, the unique regional climate, and proximity to the Sea of Japan, Niigata grows some of the finest rice in the world.
 The production of rice is not only an incredibly tasty export for Niigata, but it is also what makes the prefecture so spectacularly beautiful.
-Deep in the mountains of Niigata, the rugged mountainside tansitions into a mesmerizing scene of endlessly cascading water-filled terraced rice fields (Tanada) along the fertile river.
+Deep within Niigata, the rugged mountainsides transition into a mesmerizing scene of endlessly cascading water-filled terraced rice fields (Tanada) along the fertile river.
 The most spectacular example of these rice terraces can be found at Hoshitoge in Tokamachi-shi (city).
 There, you can gaze out at the landscape and take in the sublime view of the world as the surrounding terrain and sky above are mirrored in pools of water from each puzzle piece shaped paddy.

 Savoring the local Seafood culture of Niigata

 The climate and marine ecosystem in Niigata provide it with a fantastic selection of seafood.
 Each area of the prefecture serves up its own seafood specialties, and the locals take great pride in the culture of their traditional seafood cuisine.
 This rings especially true for dishes in Niigata’s many beach towns.